 The Center’s attorneys often identify systemic issues through their work with individual children.
 Systemic advocacy benefits children throughout the state, changing policy and introducing legislation to ensure that the best interests of children are foremost in the decision-making process.
-These efforts include negotiation with state leaders, administrative and policy advocacy, broad remedies to individual cases, and class action lawsuits.
+These efforts include negotiation with state leaders, administrative and policy advocacy, legislative initiatives, broad remedies to individual cases, and class action lawsuits.

-CCA improves the quality of legal representation of children statewide through training, mentoring and technical advice to attorneys who represent children in abuse and neglect cases.
+CCA improves the quality of legal representation of children statewide through training, mentoring, and technical advice to attorneys who represent children in abuse and neglect cases.
 We work closely with interdisciplinary teams to provide legal expertise that contributes to positive outcomes.

-Leo talks about killing himself.
-His father died this year and Leo feels the trouble and sadness that surround his family each day.
+Leo’s father died this year and Leo feels the trouble and sadness that surround his family.
+His mother is struggling.

 Despite his young age, Leo has been hospitalized for depression and mental health issues.

-We worked with the school to have Leo tested, and represented him at a PPT to address his educational needs.
+We worked with the school to have Leo tested and represented him at a PPT to address his educational needs.

 Leo’s life is still hard, but he is better.
 We keep up with his progress and make sure his mother gets him to appointments.
-Leo feels a little better about school, receiving academic support services and talking with teachers and school aides when he feels alone and overwhelmed.
+Leo feels a little better about school, receiving academic support and talking with teachers and aides when he feels alone and overwhelmed.

 When Elena turned eighteen, DCF transferred her care to Connecticut’s adult mental health system.
 Elena had no place to live, had not finished school, and had no practical skills that would help her find a job.
-She needed a support network to help her become self sufficient.
+She needed a support network to help her become self-sufficient.

 Elena is a bright young woman.
-She told us she has three wishes in life: to be a better person, to find out where her mother is and know she is okay, and to have a friend so she’d always have someone to talk to.
+She told us she has three wishes in life: to be a better person, to find out where her mother is and know she is okay, and to have a friend so she’d have someone to talk to.